-What does We Are The Champions mean?
+What do you think We Are The Champions means?

 Queen: We Are The Champions Meaning